US To Russia: ‘Crimea Is Ukraine And Must Be Returned To Ukraine’s Control’

 “I have been tougher on Russia than any president, maybe ever,” he said in a recent interview.

-Congruent with Trump’s statements is, for instance, the administration’s decision to withdraw from the landmark INF treat.
+Congruent with Trump’s statement is, for instance, the administration’s decision to withdraw from the landmark INF treaty.
 The withdrawal was unequivocally backed by NATO.

 Furthermore, the Trump administration imposed tough sanctions on Russian oligarchs, expelled 60 Russian diplomats from the United States, and refused to recognize the Kremlin’s annexation of Crimea.